square/eslint-plugin-square/docs/rules/no-restricted-files.md

 * object[] -- containing the following properties:
   * string[] -- `paths` -- list of regexp file paths to disallow
-  * string -- `error` -- optional custom error message to display for these disallowed file paths
+  * string -- `message` -- optional custom error message to display for these disallowed file paths